Adopting a Newborn from the Hospital

 The best day of the newborn adoption process is here.
 After completing paperwork, going through the home study, and waiting – it’s time to meet your baby!
 Adopting a newborn from the hospital is often the most anticipated event in an adoptive family’s journey.

 Arriving at the hospital will likely be one of your most intense and emotional experiences.
-You may be overwhelmed with joy and enthusiasm but also may face some lurking anxieties as you await your baby.
 I’ll share what to expect and how to prepare for hospital adoption.
-I’ve also answered some common questions that adoptive parents have and shared additional resources about what to expect when your baby arrives!
+I’ve also answered some common questions that adoptive parents have.
+Lastly, I’ve shared additional resources about what to expect when your baby arrives!

 The Adoption Hospital Plan

 Preparing for birth is often the hardest part for birth mothers.
-Birth parents know that leaving the hospital without their baby in their arms will be one of the most challenging things they’ll ever face.
+Birth parents know that leaving the hospital without their baby in their arms will be incredibly challenging.

 Lifetime Adoption encourages every birth mother to create a hospital plan.
 This plan expresses her desires and needs for her hospital stay and labor.
-Her adoption hospital plan will inform the hospital staff, Lifetime, and you exactly how she wants her hospital stay to be handled.
+Her adoption hospital plan will inform the hospital staff, Lifetime, and you exactly how things should go.
 A plan in place before labor helps everyone focus on the birth.

-What Choices Does the Birth Mother Make in Newborn Adoption?
+What Choices Does the Birth Mother Make About Adoption at Birth?

 Before her baby’s birth, the birth mother will make a hospital plan with her Adoption Coordinator.
 Some of the choices she has include: